Baota District: Cultural Revolution and intra-party conflict

 On January 27, 1967, a "rebel faction" formed a committee to "take over" the county's political structure, and began openly criticizing local party leaders.
 The group's influence would go on to effectively paralyze the work of the county government.
 In February of that year, the local army was mobilized to support the San zhi liang jun campaign, which mobilized the military to provide political support, industrial support, agricultural support, managerial support, and military exercises.
-By March, the county's 410 work units had effectively been split between the ruling Communist Party figures and the opposition faction, and 848 different combat teams (战斗队 (zhàndòu duì)), militias formed by supporters of a particular faction, had been organized throughout the county.
+By March, the county's 410 work units had effectively been split between the ruling CCP figures and the opposition faction, and 848 different combat teams (战斗队 (zhàndòu duì)), militias formed by supporters of a particular faction, had been organized throughout the county.
 A large public "debate" took place on May 15, and on July 30, the two sides organized violent demonstrations against one another, killing 1 and wounding more than 30.
 The two sides engaged in another series of violent demonstrations on a bridge on September 3, killing 2 and wounding more than 20.
 Tensions between the two sides reached a boiling point on October 6, when a local official named Qiao Hongjun (乔鸿俊 (喬鴻俊, Qiáo Hóngjùn)) was escorting a visiting delegation comprising officials from seven countries, including Albania, Romania, and Japan to their hotel.
 The opposition faction stormed the hotel, resulting in a violent response from crowds supporting the government.
 When Qiao emerged to try to work out a solution, he was badly beaten, and rushed to Xi'an for medical treatment.
 Perhaps emboldened from that incident, an anti-government mob stormed the county's military headquarters on the night of December 10, seizing approximately 400 weapons and 1.4 million rounds of ammunition.
 The following morning, a group from the pro-government faction also stole weapons and ammunition from the county's military forces, although on a much smaller scale.
 On December 16, members of the county's opposition faction attacked the military members stationed in the city, and forced the soldiers to leave.
 Beginning that month, members from the two factions began robbing banks for money, and robbing other people and institutions for grain and cooking oil.
 The next year, from February 27 to March 16, the two sides engaged in open warfare, with approximately 1,000 combatants using machine guns, artillery, and other military-grade weapons to attack each other.
 15 people were killed, and an additional 11 were injured during this battle.
 Later in March, Zhou Enlai invited the two sides to Beijing to work out an agreement, and a declaration of peace between the two sides was reached.
 As part of this agreement, the two sides agreed to let a unit of the People's Liberation Army (PLA) be stationed in Yan'an, and continue the san zhi liang jun campaign.
 On April 12, the two sides reached an agreement to hand over their weapons to the PLA, and on the morning of the 14th, PLA soldiers took over military checkpoints and guard posts surrounding Yan'an city.